sydvish/clicky-game/README.md

 3. Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.
 4. Once the user's score is reset after an incorrect guess, the game restarts.

+This project is deployed on heroku, find it here!
+[Clicky Game](https://warm-citadel-49751.herokuapp.com/)